 Are you fed up with your front room being a storage space for all your children’s books?
 Here at Mother&Baby, we’ve come up with the best kid’s book storage ideas so you can put your DIY skills to the test, or cheat and invest in a kid’s bookshelf.
 We’ve already found the best toy storage ideas, so we thought, why stop there?

-We compiled lists on everything from space saving storage solutions for nurseries to what we're exploring now - the best kid's book storage ideas.
+We've compiled lists on everything from space saving storage solutions for nurseries to what we're exploring now - the best children's book storage ideas.
 But, before we get into what to buy, here are our tips on how to create a kid's bookshelf with things that are just lying around the house.

 1 Give an old toy box new life

 Do you have an old toy box in the attic or a hand-me-down from a friend?
 Buy some new fabric and get crafty.

 Set your little ones a challenge to decorate an unused cardboard box and then use it to put away their books.

 You've heard of a bookshelf and book box, but a book basket could be a cheap alternative to kid's book storage.
 All you'll need to do is make sure there's no dirty laundry in it.

 4 Use a shelf out of an old wardrobe